danielballan/docs/source/components/github.rst

 to restrict the permissions with ``chmod 600 path/to/file_with_token`` or any user will be able to read it and log into GitHub as you!

 To *use* the token, set the remote urls in the HTTPS style (not ``git@github.com:``).
 When you try to push you will be prompted to enter your username.
-Paste the token it instead.
-GitHub will recognize your username
+AFter entreing the username, you will be prompted to enter your password.
+Paste the token in instead.